(This page last reviewed and/or

 The Person of Christ

-he have to die? and Why is it important that we believe in him?
+Why did he have to die on the cross, and why is it important that we believe in him?

-Part 2 we will look at the "Parables and teachings of Christ".
+In Part 2 we will look at the "Parables and

 Part 1:The Person of Christ